 Figure 4: Pathogenicity prediction of reported mutations using Rhapsody server.

-Figure 5: (a) Intra-atomic interactions of CLU Arg227 wild- type structure.
-Hydrogen bonds are depicted in lilac colored dotted lines.
-Hydrophobic interactions are denoted by red half circles. (b) Intra-atomic interactions of CLU His227 in the mutant structure.
+Figure 5: Weak intramolecular interactions observed in psCLU Arg227His mutation.
+Protein structures have been captured at every 10ns of MD simulation.
+Panel (a) depicts the interactions observed in the wild type psCLU structure and panel (b) depicts the interactions in the mutant structure.
+Hydrogen bonds are depicted in green colored dotted lines.
+Hydrophobic interactions are denoted by red half circles.

 Figure 6: RMSD plots of wild type psCLU and mutants obtained after 50ns of molecular dynamics (MD) simulation.